liquidslr/dragai/Readme.md

 - **Language Model Integration:** Use an OpenAI-powered model (e.g., GPT-4) or any open source model using Ollama for generating responses.
 - **Document Parsing & Indexing:** Convert input files into documents and index them for efficient search and retrieval.
 - **RAG Agent:** A retrieval-augmented generation agent that integrates the vector store and language model to facilitate chat interactions with indexed documents.
+- **Structered Data Generation:** Turn your documents into strcutred data using pydantic data models.

 ---